 Innovating to achieve better customer outcomes is an area of continued focus for AIB.
-In December 2016, AIB launched Android Pay followed by Apple Pay in July 2017, both offering personal and business customers the latest technology in payments via their mobile phones.
-Android and Apple Pay are part of AIB's digital enablement strategy and are intended to make banking more convenient and secure for AIB's customers.
+In December 2016, AIB launched Android Pay followed by Apple Pay in July 2017 and Fitbit Pay in December 2018, which offer personal and business customers the latest technology in payments via their mobile phones.
+Android Pay, since rebranded as Google Pay in 2018, Apple Pay and Fitbit Pay are part of AIB's digital enablement strategy and are intended to make banking more convenient and secure for AIB's customers.
 AIB is committed to making continuous improvements to its digital platforms, with the customer's mortgage journey and business banking a particular focus.

-AIB's focus on its people has also led to higher levels of engagement across AIB's employee base, based on surveys conducted in 2017, which management believe in turn leads to better engagement with customers, from in-person interactions at branches to customer service calls at AIB's contact centres.
+AIB's focus on its people has also led to higher levels of engagement across AIB's employee base, based on surveys conducted in 2018, which management believe in turn leads to better engagement with customers, from in-person interactions at branches to customer service calls at AIB's contact centres.

-Strong risk management framework resulting in improved asset quality and a reduction in non-performing exposures
+Strong risk management framework resulting in improved asset quality and a reduction in nonperforming exposures